Topological Quantum Computing Documentation

 - Architecture Guide - Get the big picture

-- Developer Deep Dive - Page 1-2 - Core concepts
+- Developer Deep Dive - Paradigm Shift - Core concepts

 Intermediate (Know basic topological QC concepts):

-- Developer Deep Dive - Page 3-4 - Braiding and library patterns
+- Developer Deep Dive - Braiding - Braiding operations

 - Universal Quantum Computation - Magic state distillation